-In all other respects, Articles 3 through 7 do not apply and the tribunal shall apply the procedural and substantive law of this State, including the rules on choice of law other than those established by this [Act].
+In all other respects, Articles 3 through 7 do not apply and the tribunal shall apply

 Assertion of long-arm jurisdiction over a nonresident essentially results in a one-state proceeding, notwithstanding the fact that the parties reside in different States.
-With two exceptions, the provisions of UIFSA - labeled an interstate act are not applicable to such a proceeding.
+With two exceptions, the provisions of UIFSA - labeled an interstate act - are not applicable to such a proceeding.
 To facilitate interstate exchange of information and to enable the nonresident to participate as fully as possible in the proceedings without the necessity of personally appearing in the forum State, Section 202 expressly incorporates two special UIFSA sections to long-arm cases.
 The first exception allows the tribunal to apply the special rules of evidence and procedure of Section 316 in order to facilitate decision-making when one party resides in another State, even though that party is subject to the personal jurisdiction of the tribunal.
 The same consideration accounts for the second exception; the two-state discovery procedures of Section 318 are applicable to a one-state proceeding when a foreign tribunal can assist in that process.
 In all other situations, the substantive and procedural law of the forum State applies.
 In sum, a one-state UIFSA case may utilize those two-state procedures which forward the interests of economy, efficiency, and fair play.

-PART B 2.
+PART 2.
 PROCEEDINGS INVOLVING TWO OR MORE STATES